uqlibrary/technology-training/OpenRefine/openrefine.md

 It can help you:

 * Get an **overview** of a data set
-* **Resolve inconsistencies** in a data set, for example standardizing date formatting
+* **Resolve inconsistencies** in a data set, for example standardising date formatting
 * Help you **split data up** into more granular parts, for example splitting up cells with multiple authors into separate cells
 * **Match** local data up to other data sets, for example in matching local subjects against the Library of Congress Subject Headings
 * **Enhance** a data set with data from other sources